 Catalina: Meaning “pure”, Catalina is as heavenly as they come.

 Cruz: David and Victoria Beckham opted for the name Cruz for their son as did Lleyton and Bec Hewitt.
-It hails from Spain and means “cross”.
+It hails from Spain and means “cross” and it’s a popular one-syllable name.

 Dali: It’s a little kooky, sure, but Dali is a nod to the Spanish artist Salvador Dali, who had a penance for peculiar and an eye for melting clocks.
 Or, you could always go with Picasso…